zodb/zodbshootout/doc/zodbshootout.rst

   number of CPU cores in the computer.
 In more complex configurations, performance will be limited by other factors such as network latency.

+  .. versionchanged:: 0.7
+     This option can only be used once.

   .. versionchanged:: 0.6
      Specify this option more than once to run the tests with different concurrency levels.

 * ``--threads`` uses in-process threads for concurrency instead of multiprocessing.
 This can demonstrate how the GIL affects various